RebeccaSkittles/Impossible-Tic-Tac-Toe/README.md

 ## Overview
 ![Tic-Tac-Toe-Art-1](art/art1.png)

 Impossible Tic Tac Toe is an advanced version of the classic Tic Tac Toe game.
 It includes a highly intelligent AI opponent that is nearly impossible to defeat.
 Can you beat the unbeatable?
+Well if you know how to play Tic Tac Toe than this should be easy as the AI is increadly dumb and not allways good.

 ## Features